Glencree Centre for Peace and Reconciliation: St. Kevin's Reformatory School, 1850 to 1940

-In the aftermath of World War 2 until 1950, Glencree became a temporary refuge for children who were evacuated from war-torn Germany, Poland and Austria by the Irish Red Cross.
+In the aftermath of World War II until 1950, Glencree became a temporary refuge for children who were evacuated from war-torn Germany, Poland and Austria by the Irish Red Cross.
 While many of the children who arrived were orphaned by the war, many others were sent into this temporary foster care in Ireland by parents who faced homelessness, lack of food, and were traumatised as a consequence of the war.

 It is thought that close to one thousand children, aged from five to fifteen, travelled overland through mainland Europe and arrived by mail boat into Dun Laoghaire before continuing their journey by road to Glencree.
 The children were malnourished when they arrived, some were near death.
 Under the care of the French Sisters of Charity, they stayed at Glencree for a period of recuperation, rest and orientation.
 With health restored, they travelled onward again into the care of foster families throughout Ireland who had responded to newspaper advertisements placed by the Irish Red Cross.

 According to the Committee of the International Red Cross in Geneva, “The Irish people raised a sum of twelve million pounds for the victims of the second World War which is equivalent to £4 per head of the entire population of the country.
-That was the largest single donation from any country for post ware relief.”
+That was the largest single donation from any country for post-war relief.”

 While the majority of the children were reunited with their families after approximately three years, some remained with their foster families and continued their lives in Ireland.

-Una O’Higgins O’Malley, 1927 to 2005
+Una O'Higgins O'Malley, 1927 to 2005

-A lifelong campaigner for peace and justice, Una O’Higgins O’Malley was a founding member of the Glencree Centre for Peace and Reconciliation.
-Una’s father, Kevin O’Higgins, was Minister for Justice in the first government after partition.
-He was shot dead in 1927 by anti-treaty forces on his way to Mass.
+A lifelong campaigner for peace and justice, Una O'Higgins O'Malley was a founding member of the Glencree Centre for Peace and Reconciliation.
+Una’s father, Kevin O'Higgins, was Minister for Justice in the first government after partition.
+He was shot dead in 1927 by anti-treaty forces on his way to mass.
 His own father had been shot three years previously because of his son’s political involvement.
-As recounted to Una by a relative of the assassin, her father’s dying words were: ‘I know who you are and I know why you have done this, but this has got to be the end of killing’.
+As recounted to Una by a relative of the assassin, her father’s dying words were: 'I know who you are and I know why you have done this, but this has got to be the end of killing'.

 Just five months old when her father was murdered, Una dedicated her life to building relationships of trust between both traditions on this island.
 She believed that our security depended on the quality of those relationships, not the size and quantity of our weapons, or the strength of our tribe.
 Una died in 2005 after a long and happy life surrounded by family.